Peroneal tendon tear and peroneal tendonitis: Surgery and treatment options

 “Peroneal tendon tears that require revision are rare and often present a unique challenge for foot and ankle surgeons.
 Biomechanical issues that may be present or missed initially need to be addressed and evaluated thoroughly for an optimized outcome.
 Tendon degeneration is usually present, and planning for tendon transfer or tendon graft is necessary to improve mechanical strength. . .
 The postoperative rehabilitation is often longer and patient education is imperative to manage expectations of outcomes.”

 Maybe it is was not the Peroneal Tendon after all – posterior ankle impingement may be the actual cause of pain.

 “Posterior ankle impingement is a cause of posterior ankle pain common in those who perform frequent plantar flexion activities.
 Three young patients presented with posterior ankle pain which was initially attributed to peroneal tendon subluxation.
-However, detailed physical exam and imaging confirmed the diagnosis of posterior ankle impingement as the actual cause of pain.
+However, a detailed physical exam and imaging confirmed the diagnosis of posterior ankle impingement as the actual cause of pain.

 The peroneal tendon subluxation was not causal (not causing) but an unrelated co-incidental finding.
-After failed prolonged conservative management (rest, immobilization and physical therapy), the patients underwent posterior ankle arthroscopic debridement for the impingement resulting in return to prior sporting activity without limitation and no recurrence of pain at 19 months follow-up.
+After failed prolonged conservative management (rest, immobilization, and physical therapy), the patients underwent posterior ankle arthroscopic debridement for the impingement resulting in a return to prior sporting activity without limitation and no recurrence of pain at 19 months follow-up.
 Posterior ankle impingement diagnosis could be masked by co-incidental asymptomatic peroneal tendon subluxation in pediatric patients.”